alexeymorgunov/unixshellcourse/README.md

 Continue with [Notes 2](Notes2.md), attempting the [Exercises 2](Exercises2.md).
 (You don't necessarily have to solve every single scripting one, it might take too long, just try a couple.)
 [Answers 2](Answers2.md) to exercises 2.
 Please only check them once you have given the exercises a proper try.

+If you are done with it all, learn about [Git](Notes2.md#miscellaneous), create a new repository on GitHub and upload your answer scripts to that repository.

 ---
 ### License